 Many health care trends today involve America’s aging population of baby boomers, and those in the medical assistant profession can look forward to increased responsibilities.
-If you are contemplating your career choices, it is an ideal time to enroll in a medical assistant program, such as the one offered by MTI College in Sacramento.
+If you are contemplating your career choices, it is an ideal time to enroll in a medical assistant program, such as the one offered by Campus, formerly known as MTI College, in Sacramento.

 As the population ages, the number of patients increases.
 The trends in the medical industry indicate that new ways of providing care, charging for care and organizing medical records will be needed.
 Having well-trained, versatile medical assistants will be critical.
 A medical assistant learns to assist with medical exams, checks temperature and blood pressure, and often performs office laboratory procedures.